zhipenglu/CRSSANT/README.md

 * `--alignIntronMin 1` shifts deletions (`D`) to gaps (`N`) to equalize penalty.
 * `--scoreGap* 0` removes all gap open penalty.
 * `--scoreGenomicLengthLog2scale -1` increases alignment span-based penalty
+* `--chimFilter None` enables detection of chimeric alignments (primarily homotypic) near the 5' and 3' ends of references
 * `--chimOutType WithinBAM HardClip` output alignments in one file and removes hardclips.
 * `--chimSegmentMin 5` and `--chimJunctionOverhangMin 5` map chimera more permissively
 * `--chimScoreJunctionNonGTAG 0` removes penalty for splicing junctions in chimera